-By this point, Sandy was exploring the castle too, she was in the Meldrum tower, which is named the family who owned the castle in the 13th century.
+By this point, Sandy was exploring the castle too, she was in the Meldrum tower, which is named after the family who owned the castle in the 13th century.
 Lady Meldrum requested her remains to be buried within Fyvie's walls when she died.
-It's said that during some renovation work in the 1920s, a female skeleton was found behind a walls in the tower.
+It's said that during some renovation work in the 1920s, a female skeleton was found behind a wall in the tower.

 Once darkness had fallen outside, the team rigged the castle with their night vision cameras, locked the castle down and prepared to begin their investigation.
-Chris warns that it's a full Moon.
+Chris warns that it's a full moon.
 He says that when the moon is shining at night, it emits a certain frequency of energy that allows us to see ghosts and spirits.
 Of course, the Moon is simply just reflecting the light from the Sun, but according to Chris it must differ some way after bouncing off of the lunar surface.

 Perhaps Chris is right, because before they even set out into the darkened castle, they heard an unexplained moan.
-Eventually they headed off to some of the most active parts of the castle to begin the night long investigation, Barri wearing his trademark stained commando ghost hunting vest.
+Eventually they headed off to some of the most active parts of the castle to begin the night long investigation, Barri wearing his trademark commando ghost hunting vest.

 Sandy was posted in the dressing room with a REM-Pod, a device that can detect changes in static electricity around it.
-It's said that spirit can manipulate the field around the device in order to trigger it and communicate.
+It's said that spirits can manipulate the field around the device in order to trigger it and communicate.
 As Sandy wanders around talking to the spirit of Lady Meldrum, the REM-Pod suddenly flashed and beeped, seemingly without any physical interaction.
 Sandy says, "I believe we are now in contact with Lady Meldrum."

 Barri calls out to the spirits, asking Lady Meldrum to show herself.
-Chris says, "the moment Barri makes this request, I sense a shift in the atmosphere, what happens next leave us stunned."
+Chris says, "the moment Barri makes this request, I sense a shift in the atmosphere, what happens next leaves us stunned."
 The stunning happening was what Barri described as "something standing on a window sill."

-Sandy then went outside to return to her weeping stones she'd miraculously found earlier.
-She said in her lovely French accent, "what I want to do is take the stones back, do a prayer on it, and talk to them, ask to my angle and throw them back in the water."
+Sandy then went outside to return to her weeping stones she'd found earlier.
+She said in her lovely French accent, "what I want to do is take the stones back, do a prayer on it, and talk to them, ask to my angel and throw them back in the water."
 After performing her ritual, she rejoined the team back in the castle.

 Barri was already in the the murder room, where Chris was getting excited by several orbs that were floating around his body.
 Barri called out to the spirit, "Lilias, you were trapped in this room.
 You were imprisoned.
 You were tortured, murdered.
 Do you have a message for us?"
 A few minutes later, with his arms wide, he said, "I give you full permission, use my energy."